 Over August, we took a more defensive stance in our portfolio.
-As the possibility of recession increases, we sold our more economically sensitive holdings.
-That meant jettisoning some Asian assets and increasing our investments in the US.
+As the possibility of recession increases, we sold our more economically sensitive holdings and increased our investments in the US.
 Our research tells us that it's best to consolidate into defensive stocks at this time and the American market tends to be the most defensive stock market in the world.
 We are still sticking with equities - we don't believe a recession is right around the corner, but it's definitely closer than it was at the beginning of the year.